PierreWCS/beer-shop/README.md

 ## DEMO:

-Demo available here (without database, so no authentication):
+Demo available here:

+> Netlify doesn't work with databse so there is no authentication on the demo and products are from a JSON.

 [Try it on netlify (no database, features can be missing)](https://beer-shop-wcs.netlify.com/)